My Tauranga Colour Consultation Experience

 6 THINGS TO DO BEFORE, DURING AND AFTER YOUR COLOUR CONSULTATION

 2: Choose a colour consultant who is thorough.
 Especially if your hair is coloured, your consultant should cover your hair so it doesn’t skew their judgement – or yours! – during the colour draping.
 Not everyone does this.
-Megan covered my hair with a white scarf.

 3: Ideally, be makeup-free for your consultation, for the same reason as above.
 I wore the smallest amount of neutral makeup I thought I might get away with, so I’d feel happier facing the mirror.